Donkeys: Lifespan, Behaviour and Care

 Donkeys are members of the Equidae family, which also includes horses and zebras.
 They have been domesticated for over 5,000 years and have been a cornerstone in human existence and they still prop up entire communities today, ferrying water, food and crops.

 Donkeys are smaller than horses and have a more robust build.
 Their coat is typically grey or brown, with a thick mane and a dark stripe that runs down their back and crosses at the shoulders.
-Donkeys have a lifespan of around 25 to 30 years, although some can live well into their 40s with proper care.

 Lily